 Charles Colson, former aide to U.S. President Richard Nixon, served seven months in a federal prison camp for a Watergate-related offense.
 There, he became convinced the real solution to crime is found through spiritual renewal.
 This solution grew into Prison Fellowship International, the world’s largest network of prison ministries.

-- 1976: Colson establishes Prison Fellowship in the United States.
+- 1976: Charles “Chuck” Colson establishes Prison Fellowship in the United States.

 - 1983: Prison Fellowship International receives special consultative status with the Economic and Social Council of the United Nations.

-- 1996: Sycamore Tree Project designed to bring victims in prison to meet with unrelated offenders to repair the harm caused by crime and make amends.
+- 1996: Sycamore Tree Project, a program designed to bring victims in prison to meet with unrelated offenders to repair the harm caused by crime and make amends, is launched worldwide.

-- 2016: The Sycamore Tree Project is rebooted as Sycamore Tree Project–Justice and Peace and piloted in two countries.
+- 2016: The Sycamore Tree Project is adapted and rebooted as Sycamore Tree Project: Justice and Peace® to allow for even more countries to engage with the program, and is piloted in two countries.

-What makes Prison Fellowship International unique from other international Christian ministries is our focus trans-denominational, indigenous leadership and local funding.
+What makes Prison Fellowship International unique from other international Christian ministries is our focus on multi-denominational, indigenous leadership and local funding.
 This grassroots presence enables us to minister to prisoners and their families in culturally relevant ways.